Can A Prime Number Be Negative

 The discussion of whether a prime number can be negative touches upon the core definitions and conventions within number theory.
 Generally, prime numbers are defined as positive integers greater than 1 that have exactly two distinct positive divisors: 1 and themselves.
 This definition is foundational and is used consistently across various mathematical contexts.

-However, when we consider negative integers, the situation becomes more nuanced.
+That said, when we consider negative integers, the situation becomes more nuanced.
 While it's tempting to simply apply the same rules, the introduction of negative numbers changes the divisor landscape.
-For instance, if we consider -3, its divisors include not only -1 and -3 but also 1 and 3.
+Take this case: if we consider -3, its divisors include not only -1 and -3 but also 1 and 3.
 This broader set of divisors challenges the conventional understanding of primality, prompting a closer examination of mathematical principles.

 Comprehensive Overview